toby/apple-music-mcp/README.md

 # 🎵 Apple Music MCP Server

+**THIS IS A WIP/TESTING GROUND FOR THE GITHUB CODING AGENT -- NOT CURRENTLY FUNCTIONAL**

 A [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol/docs) server that enables Large Language Models to seamlessly interact with your Apple Music library.
 Built with Go and designed for the modern AI-powered music discovery experience.

 [![Go Version](https://img.shields.io/badge/Go-1.21+-blue.svg)](https://golang.org)